 - Find more inspiration at our garden ideas page.

 Mediterranean gardens are all about laid-back outdoor living: lingering over alfresco meals with friends and family, taking a refreshing siesta, and enlivening the senses with intoxicating scents and vibrant colours.

 To recreate this style you need to include relaxed, informal spaces brimming with scented, textural combinations, and rustic detailing.
-Find ideas and inspiration for outdoor seating areas in our guide to outdoor dining spaces.

 It takes some thought and planning to create that artless, weathered atmosphere, with both structure and planting working together to set the scene.

 It is also one of the most practical small garden ideas, dispensing with the task of maintaining a lawn and instead using gravel or paving as hard landscaping for the basis of the design, softened with ground cover and an assortment of containers.